NavneetPrakashSingh/Location-Based-To-do/README.md

 &nbsp;The application allows the user to update an existing task.
 As user freedom and control is of high importance, users can update an already created task.
 The app allows editing the task title, location, reminder date and the subtasks listed.
 This helps users in updating and changing as per their needs.

 5. **Delete task**
 &nbsp;The application allows the user to delete an existing task.
 Once the task is selected, an option to delete is available on the menu bar and user can delete the task.
+The task can also be deleted from the main screen by using the swipe action.
 There are times when the task is of no value, too old to maintain, or an incorrect task detail.
 This feature allows users to delete unwanted tasks.

 6. **Camera feature**
 &nbsp;The application allows a user to upload To Do list as an image.
 It provides two options to get an image.
 First, a user can use his camera to click a picture of a list and the application will upload that in the database.
 Second, a user can upload an existing picture from gallery.